List of religious sites: Druze

 Druze is a religion with between 800,000 and a million followers.
 Most Druzis regard Nabi Shu'ayb, or Tomb of Jethro, near Tiberias in Israel is the most important religious site for the Druze.
-They have held religious festivals there for centuries and it has been a place of annual.
+They have held religious festivals there for centuries and it has been a place of annual pilgrimage.

 The primary sanctuary of the Druze is at Khalwat al-Bayada, which is the central sanctuary, and theological school of the Druze, located in Lebanon.
 Located near Hasbaya, the khalwat is the location where Ad-Darazi is supposed to have settled and taught from during the first Druze call.
 The Kalwaat provides around forty hermitages for Al-ʻuqqāl (the initiated) at various times of the year.

 Islam

 The Kaaba, a cuboid structure located within the Masjid al-Haram (Sacred Mosque) in Mecca, Saudi Arabia, is the holiest site of Islam.
 According to Islamic tradition, it was rebuilt by Ibrahim (Abraham) and his son Ismail (Ishmael).
-During his life, the Prophet Muhammad laid the Black Stone in one of the corners of the building.
-Many millions of Muslims visit Mecca and the surrounding areas each year during a pilgrimage known as the Hajj – the fifth and final pillar of Islam –, during which they circumambulate the Kaaba as part of the ritual.
+The Islamic prophet Muhammad laid the Black Stone in one of the corners of the building.
+Many millions of Muslims visit Mecca and the surrounding areas each year during a pilgrimage known as the Hajj – the fifth and final pillar of Islam – during which they circumambulate the Kaaba as part of the ritual.

 Other significant areas within or surrounding Mecca include areas in which the Hajj takes place, including the Well of Zamzam, Mina and its bridge, Muzdalifah and Mount Arafat.

-The second holiest place for Muslims is the Masjid al-Nabawi in Medina, which is where the Prophet Muhammad is buried, under the Green Dome.
+The second holiest place for Muslims is the Masjid al-Nabawi in Medina, which is where Muhammad is buried, under the Green Dome.
 Caliphs Umar and Abu Bakr are also said to be buried in the Masjid al-Nabawi.

 The third holiest site in Islam is the Al-Aqsa Mosque compound in Jerusalem, which includes Jami Al-Aqsa and the Dome of the Rock.
 Its holiness derives from its being the site from which Muhammad ascended to heaven in the Isra and Mi'raj, and also for having been the first qibla (the direction towards which Muslims face when praying).

 The Umayyad Mosque in Damascus, Syria, is claimed by some to be the fourth holiest site in Islam, and many Muslims believe it to be the place where Jesus will return.

 The city of Hebron, in Palestine, is traditionally considered – along with Mecca, Medina and Jerusalem – one of the "four holy cities" in Islam, due to the presence in the city of the Cave of the Patriarchs, the holy site where Abraham is said to be buried.

 Mount Sinai, in Egypt, is another holy place for Muslims.

-Other sites in the Arabian Hejaz are associated with Muhammad: near Mecca, on the mountain of Jabal al-Nour, the cave Hira is the place of the Prophet's first revelation.
-Many other former places of devotion that are historically associated with Muhammad were destroyed under the alleged anti-idolatrous policies of the Wahhabi Saudi government.
+Other sites in the Arabian Hejaz are associated with Muhammad: near Mecca, on the mountain of Jabal al-Nour, the cave Hira is the place of Muhammad's first revelation.